Limit of a function

 `lim_(x -> -oo) x^n = -oo`, if n is odd

-Example 1: a simple case of direct substitution
+Example 1: A simple case of direct substitution

 `lim_(x -> 0) (x^2+1) = 1`

-When `x` is closer to 0, then `x^2` also approaches 0 so `x^2+1` is closer to 1.
+As `x` approaches closer to 0, then `x^2` also approaches 0, so `x^2+1` approaches 1.

-Example 2: case of a determinated form (`1/(0+) `)
+Example 2: A case of a determined form (`1/(0+)`)

 `lim_(x -> 0) 1/x^2 = +oo`

-When `x` gets closer to 0, `x^2` also approaches 0 (on the positive side because `x^2 >= 0`), so `1/x^2` becomes larges and tends to `+oo`.
+As `x` approaches closer to 0, `x^2` also approaches 0 (from the positive side as `x^2 >= 0`), so `1/x^2` becomes increasingly large (try calculating `1/0.0000001^2`!) which means it tends towards `+oo`.

-Example 3: case of a determinated form (`1/(+oo) `)
+Example 3: A case of a determined form (`1/(+oo)`)

 `lim_(x -> +oo) 1/(x+1) = 0`,

-When `x` becomes larger, `1/(x+1) `becomes smaller and closer to 0.
+As `x` becomes larger and larger, `1/(x+1)` becomes smaller and approaches 0.

-Examples of limit calculation with an indeterminate form
+Examples of Limit Calculation with an Indeterminate Form

-Example A: indeterminate form `0/0`
+Example A: Indeterminate form `0/0`

-Calculate `lim_(x -> 1) (x-1)/(sqrt(x) -1) `
+Calculate `lim_(x -> 1) (x-1)/(sqrt(x)-1)`

-Direct substitution gives us `0/0` but `x = (sqrt(x)) ^2` so we can apply a remarkable identity:
+Direct substitution gives `0/0`, but we observe that `x = (sqrt(x))^2`, so we can apply a remarkable identity:

-`f(x) =((sqrt(x)) ^2 -1)/(sqrt(x) - 1) = (((sqrt(x) -1) * (sqrt(x) +1))/(sqrt(x) - 1)) = sqrt(x) +1`
+`f(x) = ((sqrt(x))^2 -1 ) / (sqrt(x) - 1) = ( ((sqrt(x) -1 ) * (sqrt(x) +1 )) / (sqrt(x) - 1)) = sqrt(x) +1`

-`lim_(x -> 1) (x-1)/(sqrt(x) -1) = 2`
+`lim_(x -> 1) (x-1)/(sqrt(x)-1) = 2`

 See also